What Is the Best Project Management Certification?

 - PRINCE2 Foundation and PRINCE2 Practitioner: Administered by the ILX Group and well known in the United Kingdom.

-- CompTIA Project+: Is sometimes considered an alternative to the CAPM and is offered by the Computing Technology Industry Association (CompTIA).
+- CompTIA Project+: This certification is sometimes considered an alternative to the CAPM and is offered by the Computing Technology Industry Association (CompTIA).